carlyh-micb/ADC-documentation/Pathway_index.md

 Read our [introduction to schemas and the Semantic Engine](semantic_engine.md).

-# 5. Create an OCA Schema from Your Template
+# 5. Create an OCA schema from your Excel schema

 Using the Excel schema that you created when you wrote your first schema, you can [use the OCA parser to generate the OCA Schema Bundle](parse_OCA_schema.md).

 Your Excel schema is still a human readable version of the schema, but the OCA Schema Bundle is a machine actionable version of your schema and includes special SAID identifiers helpful for schema versioning.

-# 6. Read about SAID Identifiers
+# 6. Learn about SAID identifiers

-Read about [Identifiers and SAID identifiers](identifiers_and_saids.md) and how they relate to the OCA schema.
+Read about [Identifiers and SAID identifiers](identifiers_and_saids.md), how they relate to the OCA schema, and how they are unique digital fingerprints of your schemas.

-# 7. Deposit your Schema in a Repository
+# 7. Deposit your schema in a repository

-# 8. Reference your Schema in Your Documentation
+# 8. Reference your schema in your documentation

-# 9. Create a Data Entry Sheet in Excel
+# 9. Create a data entry sheet in Excel

-# 10. Add Format and Data Validation
+# 10. Add format and data validation

-# 11. Add Drop Down Menu Choices
+# 11. Add drop down menu choices